thomasbtnfr/2048-AI/README.md

 - emm
 - supervised

---remote is optional, it allows to launch the 2048 game directly online with the selected algorithm
+--remote is optional, it allows to launch the 2048 game directly online with the selected algorithm.
+This works with the Selenium Python library.

 --help : presents the different possibilities
 ```